andypiper/my-glitch-in-bio/NOTES.md

   - make this fold up?
 - add Revue social link (edit social template)
 - refactor the SVGs out from the `social` template to make it cleaner
-- twemoji plugin (scratchpad below, but messes with alignment)
+- twemoji plugin (scratchpad below, but as this is, it messes with alignment)
+  - nice to have because it means you have the same emoji on all platforms
   - could also just put them in as images in the list items *shrug*
-  - also these are CC BY-4.0 / attribution req'd if used
+  - also twemoji are CC BY-4.0 -> attribution req'd if used

 (thought, as I continue to poke... this is addictive... need to think about curating a list like this to keep it fresh, relevant, and useful)